Words for

 About Lizzie Widdicombe.

-For sixteen years, I was a writer and editor at The New Yorker, where I wrote over two hundred Talk of the Town pieces and dozens of other stories for the magazine, working closely with some of the country’s best editorial talent.
+For sixteen years, I was a writer and editor at The New Yorker, where I wrote more than two hundred Talk of the Town pieces and dozens of other stories for the magazine.
+Today, I bring those same news and editorial instincts to my work with a small number of clients at the frontiers of technology and finance.

 Sample client work is available on request.